 James G. Patton

-Stevenson Professor, Department of Biological Sciences, Vanderbilt University
+Stevenson Professor and Chair, Department of Biological Sciences, Vanderbilt University

 My laboratory studies EVs in colorectal cancer and retina regeneration, focusing on miRNA transfer between cells.